inventaire/inventaire/README.md

 ### Repositories and Branches

 #### [server](https://github.com/inventaire/inventaire)
-- [**master**](https://github.com/inventaire/inventaire/tree/master): the stable branch.
-Unstable work should happen in feature-specific branches and trigger pull requests when ready to be merged in master.
+- [**main**](https://github.com/inventaire/inventaire/tree/main): the stable branch.
+Unstable work should happen in feature-specific branches and trigger pull requests when ready to be merged in the main branch.
 See [Code Contributor Guidelines](https://github.com/inventaire/inventaire/wiki/Code-Contributor-Guidelines).

 #### [client](https://github.com/inventaire/inventaire-client)
-- [**master**](https://github.com/inventaire/inventaire-client/tree/master): the stable branch.
-Unstable work should happen in feature-specific branches and trigger pull requests when ready to be merged in master.
+- [**main**](https://github.com/inventaire/inventaire-client/tree/main): the stable branch.
+Unstable work should happen in feature-specific branches and trigger pull requests when ready to be merged in the main branch.
 See [Code Contributor Guidelines](https://github.com/inventaire/inventaire/wiki/Code-Contributor-Guidelines).

 #### [i18n](https://github.com/inventaire/inventaire-i18n)
 The repository tracking strings used in the server (for emails, activitypub) and client (for the web UI) in all the supported languages.
 For helping to translate, see the [Inventaire Weblate project](https://weblate.framasoft.org/engage/inventaire/)
-- [**master**](https://github.com/inventaire/inventaire-i18n/tree/master): tracking translations fetched from [Weblate](https://weblate.framasoft.org/engage/inventaire/) and build scripts
+- [**main**](https://github.com/inventaire/inventaire-i18n/tree/main): tracking translations fetched from [Weblate](https://weblate.framasoft.org/engage/inventaire/) and build scripts

 #### [deploy](https://github.com/inventaire/inventaire-deploy)
 tracking installation scripts and documentation to run inventaire in production
-- [**master**](https://github.com/inventaire/inventaire-deploy/tree/master): the main implementation targeting Ubuntu 16.04.
+- [**main**](https://github.com/inventaire/inventaire-deploy/tree/main): the main implementation targeting Ubuntu 16.04.
 Additional branches can be started to document installation on other environments

 #### [docker](https://github.com/inventaire/docker-inventaire)
-- [**master**](https://github.com/inventaire/docker-inventaire/tree/master): tracking docker installation files for development and testing use
+- [**main**](https://github.com/inventaire/docker-inventaire/tree/main): tracking docker installation files for development and testing use

 ## Stack Map
 This repository correspond to the the "Server" section in the [stack map](https://inventaire.github.io/stack/)